 Bank Deposit - End of day 10/19/2015.

 Because no new payments were recorded on 10/19/2015 in this example, the Bank Deposit report for just that date would be blank.
 The changes described in Scenario 4 and Scenario 5 would be reflected in the Program Deposit Split report for the 19th under the Adjustments Made to Payments Received Prior to 10/19/2015 section.

 Bank Deposit – Date range of 10/16/2015 through 10/19/2015.

 When run for the date range, the Bank Deposit report with the "Show Programs" filter ran from the time the payment was taken to the 19th when the final adjustments were made will match the information found for the same date range on the Program Deposit Split report.
-If an amount is applied, then un-applied, as you see with the Clothing category below, you will see a positive and negative amount for each historical point of how the payment was applied.
-These would cancel each other out so that the amounts do not effect the total income reported for the date range.
+If an amount is applied, then un-applied within the same date range, the report will only show the program/charge category the payment was applied to as of the end date of the report.

 It is important for accountants or book keepers to be notified of deleted payments in iClassPro in the case that they have already entered the payment as income in a separate accounting software.